 Teledentistry: Top Providers, Legality & Availability

-Telehealth has been evolving for decades, but many medical providers, including dentists, expanded due to the COVID-19 pandemic.
-Teledentistry can improve access to care and treatment for people who have little time, money, or access to a range of dental treatment otherwise.
+Telehealth has been evolving for decades, but many medical providers, including dentists, expanded their offerings due to the COVID-19 pandemic.
+Teledentistry can improve access to care and treatment for people who have limited time, money, or access to a range of dental treatment otherwise.

 Providers of teledentistry include Toothpic, United Healthcare Dental, and the network of doctors who work with Byte.
 Laws about teledentistry vary by state, but services are available in most states.

 Although teledentistry may be a fantastic option moving forward, able to reduce costs and improve treatment access and adherence, it is not a full replacement for dental treatment, including regular cleanings and in-person exams, which include x-rays.

 However, teledentistry can be a good option for diagnosing potential oral health problems, with associated referrals.
 It can also be a good choice for supporting some noninvasive types of treatment like orthodontics.

 As the COVID-19 pandemic began in March 2020, more dental insurance companies began reimbursing for teledentistry services because people were hesitant to go to a dentist in person.
 Today, some dental services are still available via teledentistry.

 Prior to 2020, dental insurance companies rarely reimbursed for teledentistry, as it had not been considered as effective as in-person visits.

 While teledentistry is an increasingly appealing and important option for most people in the United States, laws around the practice are very new and tend to be different by state.
 One of the more recent and comprehensive state laws was passed in California in 2019, which added these specific requirements: